 • Includes universities (대학교), colleges, graduate schools, and junior colleges (전문대학)

-• Non-accredited private institutes (hagwons, language schools) do NOT qualify — those use E-2
+• Non-accredited private institutes (hagwons, language schools) do NOT qualify — those use

 3. Salary threshold:

-The institution must pay above the MOJ minimum threshold for E-1 qualification (updated periodically — confirm with the hiring institution's international office).
+The institution must pay above the MOJ minimum threshold for qualification (updated periodically — confirm with the hiring institution's international office).

 • Valid passport